 You may know I've only been in Florida for a little over 12 years.
 I hail from Maryland, just outside our nation's capital.
 In fact, I was born in Washington, DC, but lived in Maryland all my life until we moved to Central Florida.

-I share this to say I've been eating blue crabs since I was a young kid.
+I share this to say I’ve been eating blue crabs since I was a young kid.
 We used to go crabbing in the Chesapeake Bay every summer.
-With that leftover crabmeat we made crab cakes, crab soup, and Maryland Crab Dip.
+With that leftover crab meat, we made crab cakes and crab soup.

-We had great seafood in Maryland.
-If you're a seafood lover, check out this recipe for Drunken Mussels and this clam and mussels recipe also known as Cioppino.
+If you’re a seafood lover, check out this recipe for Drunken Mussels and this clam and mussels recipe known as Cioppino.
+I’m betting you’ll love this lemon and herb shrimp, too.
+They are all so good!

-Fresh lump crab meat - you can usually find canned crab meat at the seafood counter at your local grocery store.
+• Fresh lump crab meat – you can usually find canned crab meat at the seafood counter at your local grocery store.
 Fresh crab meat is best, picked from the blue crab, but most refrigerated varieties are also good.
+We use lump crab as I don’t think it makes sense to use jumbo lump crab meat in a dip.
+I reserve that for the Hot Butter Crab Recipe.

-Scroll down to the recipe card for full printable ingredients list and directions.
+Scroll down to the recipe card for the full printable ingredients list and directions.

 How to Make this Hot Crab Dip Recipe